1996 Tampa Bay Buccaneers season

 The 1996 Tampa Bay Buccaneers season was the team's 21st in the National Football League (NFL).
 The Buccaneers failed to improve on their 7–9 season in 1995, finishing 6–10.
 It was the first season under head coach Tony Dungy.
-The 1996 season marked the final year that the Buccaneers wore their trademark orange, red, and white uniforms.
+The 1996 season marked the final year that the Buccaneers wore their trademark orange, red, and white "creamsicle" uniforms.
 Until 2010, it was the last time that the Buccaneers failed to sell out any of its home games.
 Despite Tampa finishing with a losing record, Dungy had restored the competitive spirit in the organization.
 Five of the 10 losses was only by a touchdown or less.

+The Buccaneers would not have another losing season until 2003.